luminati-io/external-dns/docs/ttl.md

 ### AWS Provider
 The AWS Provider overrides the value to 300s when the TTL is 0.
-This value is a constant in the provider code.
+This value can be adjusted with `--aws-default-ttl` flag.

 ## Azure
 TTL value should be between 1 and 2,147,483,647 seconds.